ttj/hynger/README.txt

 A buck converter with hysteresis controller is described in 'buck_hvoltage_discrete.slx' (or .mdl).

-These include the case study described in the ICCPS 2015 submission, as well as other models tested (from the ARCH 2014 workshop and models provided by Mathworks with Matlab).
+These include the case study described in the ICCPS 2015 submission, as well as other models tested (from the ARCH 2014 workshop, models provided by Mathworks with Matlab, etc.).

 RUNNING: